sanghyun-son/pysrwarp/README.md

 - Miscellaneous utilities for image warping

 Please note that we provide this repository as a standalone so that you can easily utilize it in your project as well.
-Full implementations including training/test scripts, dataset, and models can be found from [here]().
+Full implementations, including training/test scripts, datasets, and models, can be found from [here](https://github.com/sanghyun-son/srwarp).
-For your information, we also have a [technical report]() about our implementation.
-Please check it if your are beginner of CUDA programming or image processing.
-Since I am also a beginner in CUDA programming, there may exist several rooms for improvement.
+Since I am a beginner in CUDA programming, there may exist several rooms for improvement.
 Any suggestions are welcomed to make this repository better.

 ## Requirements